 If you have successfully completed college-level English composition at a previous institution, you may receive transfer credit and placement testing in this subject may not be necessary.
 If you have questions about transfer credit for English courses on your previous college transcript, contact the Office of Student Services at 330-244-3251.

 If you have not successfully completed college-level English composition at a previous institution, your English composition and reading course placements will be determined by your ACT subscores in those areas.
-No additional testing is required for English and reading if you have current ACT scores.

 However, if any of the following apply to you: